ducakar/TextureReplacer/README.md

 are optional.
 Reflection texture is multiplied by `colour` and applied on the meshes from `meshes` list or on whole part if `meshes` is empty or missing.

-Reflections are of two types: real and static (set in the confituration files).
+Reflections are of two types: real and static (set in the configuration files).
 Real reflections reflect the environment of a part while static reflections reflect the skybox from `EnvMap/` directory: